Originally posted in 2013, this page was updated 05/15/2019.

 Putting together an old fashioned foot race through the woods that logistically works is more important to us than the cool t-shirts, medals, kid races and tasty food we also like to provide.

-Chip timing allows us to start runners in multiple waves — we used two waves in 2011, four waves in 2012-2014 and will use six waves in 2015 due to high demand.
+Chip timing allows us to start runners in multiple waves — we used two waves in 2011, four waves in 2012-2014 and will use five waves in the forseable future.

 Your time in other races assists us in the seeding and is one of the factors in your wave assignment.
 It’s in your best interest to be accurate to avoid much faster runners squeezing past you on the twisty, rocky single track that comprises much of the first half of the race.

 But it isn’t just your time that is important, because placing all of the 9-minute milers into one group won’t solve the crowding issue.
-Our mission is to break up the mid-pack bulge.
+Our mission is to break up the mid-pack bulge with runners filling the gaps between the waves.

 Early sign-up is another factor in wave placement.